Religion in Guyana: Indigenous religions

 Traditional Amerindians religious beliefs vary, but shamans play a significant role in all of them.
 The shaman is believed to communicate with the world of spirits in order to detect sorcery and combat evil.
 The shaman is also a healer and an adviser, the representative of the village to the spiritual world and sometimes its political leader as well.
 Missionary activity to the Amerindians has been intense.
 As a result, the traditional beliefs and practices of all the Amerindian groups have been modified; some have even disappeared.

-House of Israel

-The House of Israel was established by an American fugitive, David Hill, also known as Rabbi Edward Washington, who arrived in Guyana in 1972.
-In the 1970s, the group claimed a membership of 8,000.
-The House of Israel had a daily radio program in which it preached that Africans were the original Hebrews.
-Opponents of the government claimed that the House of Israel constituted a private army for Guyana's ruling party, the People's National Congress (PNC).

-During an anti-government demonstration, a House of Israel member murdered Roman Catholic priest Bernard Darke because he was on the staff of a religious opposition newspaper, the Catholic Standard.
-The House of Israel also engaged in strikebreaking activities and disruptions of public meetings.
-Critics of the government alleged that House of Israel members acted with impunity during the government of Forbes Burnham.
-However, under Desmond Hoyte, Burnham's successor, Rabbi Washington and key associates were arrested on a long-standing manslaughter charge, and sentenced to 15 years.
-Hill was released in 1992, and extradited to the United States.
-Hill died on 11 December 2005.

-At the 2014 Walter Rodney inquiry, Joseph Hamilton, former priest of the House of Israel, testified that the House of Israel committed “oppressive and terrorizing acts on behalf of the PNC.”
-It was also revealed that the murderer of Walter Rodney was a member of the House of Israel.

 Cults

 Although not a Guyanese product, the country acquired international notoriety in November 1978 following a mass murder-suicide at Jonestown, the commune of the People's Temple of Christ, led by the Reverend Jim Jones, of Oakland, California.
 Guyana was chosen primarily for being socialist-leaning, as well as for being an English-speaking country.

+The House of Israel was established by an American fugitive, David Hill, also known as Rabbi Edward Washington, who arrived in Guyana in 1972.
+The preaching centered on the idea that Africans were the original Hebrews.
+Opponents of the government claimed that the House of Israel constituted a private army for Guyana's ruling party, the People's National Congress (PNC).
+When the government changed the leadership were arrested on a long-standing manslaughter charge, and sentenced to 15 years.